 As an international student studying in Canada, you require a valid study permit when you enrol in a program of study that is greater than 6 months in duration.
 It is your responsibility for ensuring that your study permit is valid throughout your graduate program.

-You are required to upload a copy of your valid study permit when you first arrive on campus and when your previous study permit has expired via Quest in PDF, TIFF, JPEg format.
+You are required to upload a copy of your valid study permit when you first arrive on campus and when your previous study permit has expired.

 To upload a copy of your study permit:

-- Log in to your Quest account and go to Student Centre>Personal Information>Demographic Data>Citizenship/Immigration Documents
+- Log in to Quest and go to Student Centre>Personal Information>Demographic Data>Citizenship/Immigration Documents

 Extend your study permit (Canada)

-Once you have received your renewed study permit you are required to upload a copy via Quest.
+Once you have received your renewed study permit you are required to upload a copy in Quest.

 Problems? in accessing the Immigration document link in Quest - contact email@example.com